 - Consider inventorying your fridge/freezer space to see if your items can be consolidated into fewer units.
 (UC Davis has a helpful checklist and guide on how to do this)

-- Need more tips for washing smart?
-Check out UCSB’s guide here
+- Need more tips on lab sustainability?
+Check out the UCSB LabRATS

 - Adopt the 12 Principles of Green Chemistry.
 Download a Pocket Guide version of these principles here.